eval/bbangsearch/README.md

 ```
 [^1]: in order of preference: the origin-url, any remote with an ssh-url

+#### ghrel

+This bang works like `ghrepo`:
+- `bbang ghrel` jumps to the releases page on GitHub of the project derived from the git working directory.
+- `bbang ghrel _ some query` searches releases of said project.
+- `bbang ghrel my-other-repos [some query]` visits/searches releases of another project from the current organization.
+- `bbang ghrel org/project [some query]` visits/searches releases of specified GitHub project.

 ### Customizations

 Custom/overriding bangs are defined in files named `bangs.edn` in the following places: